fireship-io/fireship.io/hugo/content/courses/cloud-functions/intro-course-resources.md

 - Chat Support on Slack

-I recommend following along and writing your own code from scratch, bu the source code is available on Github as a reference:
+I recommend following along and writing your own code from scratch, but the source code is available on Github as a reference:

 - [Project Source Code](https://github.com/codediodeio/cloud-functions-master-course)